 - are the subscribers to the trust's memorandum of association (where they are founding members) - may amend the articles of association subject to any restrictions in the articles or in the academy trust's Funding Agreement or Charity Law - may, by special resolution, appoint new members or remove existing members other than, where there is one, the foundation/sponsor body and any members it has appointed - have powers to appoint governors as set out in the trust's articles of association and powers under the Companies Act 2006 to remove governors - may, by special resolution, issue direction to the governors to take a specific action - appoint the trust's external auditors and receive (but do not sign) the audited annual report and accounts (subject to the Companies Act) - have power to change the company's name and, ultimately, wind it up.

-The academy trust must have at least three members, although the DfE's strong preference is that trusts should have at least five members.
-Having more members:
+The academy trust must have at least three members but should have five or more.